 Liz is a member of the Florida Academy of Physicians, the Physician Assistant Education Association, and the American Academy of Physician Assistants.

-Shalon teaches several sections of Introduction to Medicine including Cardiology, Psychiatry and Emergency Medicine.
+Shalon teaches in several sections of Introduction to Medicine including Cardiology, Psychiatry and Emergency Medicine.
 In addition, she has lecturing responsibilities in Medical Communications, Behavioral and Community Medicine, Physical Diagnosis, Differential Diagnosis, and Laboratory Medicine.
 She also teaches a large portion of our Electrocardiography course.

 As a Coursemaster, Shalon has directed sections in Cardiology, Ophthalmology, Neurology, Psychiatry, Hematology, Oncology and Emergency Medicine and also serves as Coursemaster for the Electrocardiography and Laboratory Medicine courses.